-Still, there are countless ways to supercharge your Microsoft Excel experience — some built directly into the program’s interface, and some available as free external plug-ins.
-Below you’ll find the top ten trips, tricks, apps, and add-ins to get even more productivity out of Microsoft Excel.
+Still, there are countless ways to supercharge your Microsoft Excel experience—some built directly into the program’s interface, and some available as free external plug-ins.
+Below you’ll find the top 10 tips, tricks, apps, and add-ins to get even more productivity out of Microsoft Excel:

-3. Improve user interface with Excel Utilities.
+3) Improve user interface with Excel Utilities.
 This free AppsPro add-in improves user interface development via 30 shortcuts and selection tools that spreadsheet pros use on a daily basis.
-From one-click access buttons to conditional formatting, data validation, unhiding or rehiding worksheets, and more, Excel Utilites puts these shortcuts within easy reach on the ribbon tab in Excel 2007 or higher.
+From one-click access buttons to conditional formatting, data validation, unhiding or rehiding worksheets, and more, Excel Utilities puts these shortcuts within easy reach on the ribbon tab in Excel 2007 or higher.

 4. Improve user interface with ASAP Utilities.